AriFordsham/GHCWiki/commentary/profiling.md

 # Profiling

-GHC includes at least two types of profiling: cost-centre profiling and ticky-ticky profiling.
+GHC includes two types of profiling: cost-centre profiling and ticky-ticky profiling.
+Additionally, HPC code coverage is not "technically" profiling, but it uses a lot of the same mechanisms as cost-centre profiling (you can read more about it at [Commentary/Hpc](commentary/hpc)).

 Cost-centre profiling operates at something close to the source level, and ticky-ticky profiling operates at something much closer to the machine level.
 This means that the two types of profiling are useful for different tasks.
 Ticky-ticky profiling is mainly meant for compiler implementors, and cost-centre profiling for mortals.
 However, because cost-centre profiling operates at a high level, it can be difficult (if not impossible) to use it to profile optimized code.
 Personally, I (Kirsten) have had a lot of success using cost-centre profiling to find problems that were due to my own bad algorithms, but less success once I was fairly sure that I wasn't doing anything obviously stupid and was trying to figure out why my code didn't get optimized as well as it could have been.